Developer Integration Guide – Resource Planning API

 The application works with three core entities:

 • Resources – people or assets that can be assigned to projects.
-Minimum fields: id, name, email, capacity (decimal), andwork_days (array of integers 1–7).
+Minimum fields: id, name, email, capacity (decimal), and work_days (array of integers 1–7).

 • Assignments – link a resource to a project with a date range and a daily allocation.
-Fields: id, project_id, resource_id,date_from, date_to, hours_per_day, optional note.
+Fields: id, project_id, resource_id, date_from, date_to, hours_per_day, optional note.

 2. API Endpoints

-2.1 GET /loadData
+2.1 /loadData

-Return all resources, projects, and assignments in a single payload:
+On GET, should return all resources, projects, and assignments in a single payload:

 {